khuangaf/FakingFakeNews/README.md

 Please refer to the README within each model directory for specific instructions on how to run them.

+## Data

+The generated data and the test data used in our experiments are included in the `data` folder. `train.jsonl`, `dev.jsonl`, and `test.jsonl` are our generated data. `snopes_test.jsonl` and `politifact_test.jsonl` contain real and fake news from Snopes and PolitiFact.

 ## Citation

 If you find this work useful, please consider citing: